Anderson Center for Autism

-As a way of saying "thank you" to the many Anderson Center employees who reside in our community, Marist College is offering special tuition pricing for all employees and their family members
+As a way of saying "thank you" to the many Anderson Center for Autism employees who reside in our community, Marist College is offering special tuition pricing for all employees and their immediate adult family members.

 Special Tuition Pricing for Employees

-Anderson Center For Autism employees, along with their families, will receive the following benefits:
+Anderson Center for Autism employees, along with their immediate adult family members, will receive the following benefits:

-Anderson Center employees and their families must show proof of employment in order to qualify for the partnership tuition rate.
+Anderson Center For Autism employees and their families must show proof of employment in order to qualify for the partnership tuition rate.

-Note: Adult undergraduate students are defined as students who began their Marist academic career at age 22 or higher.
+Adult undergraduate students are defined as students who began their Marist academic career at age 22 or older and who are applying through the office of Adult Undergraduate Admission.
 Graduate students are those students who are initiating an application for a stand-alone masters degree through the Office of Graduate Admission.